Rising Damp | Causes, Signs, Treatment & Cost

 Common questions I receive on a property survey include;

 “Will the installation create a mess?” – If the DPC is installed from the interior, a degree of mess will be made as plaster will need to be removed but don’t worry, our technicians pride themselves on providing a thorough and clean service, minimising any mess or debris. – Don’t take our word for it though See what our customers have to say.
+Our teams of technicians also have available what is known as an air scrubber to minimize the amount of dust that is in the property as a result of removing plaster from the walls.

 “Do I have to move out whilst the works is undertaken?” – In most cases, you will not need to move out of the property, however, the level of work required in some instances may mean that some rooms may be out of use whilst the work is undertaken.